-If you are procuring on behalf of an establishment that has a licence to carry out activity/ies relating to tissues and cells for human application and you have a third party agreement in place with them to carry out the activity of procurement you will not require a licence.
-Otherwise a licence will be required to carry out this activity.
+If you are procuring on behalf of an establishment that has a licence to procure tissues and cells for human application and you have a third party agreement in place with them to carry out this activity, you will not require your own HTA licence.
+Otherwise, a licence will be required to carry out this activity.

 Where the storage, processing, import, export or distribution of cells or tissues (including cell lines) for human application is for use in manufactured products and these activities are regulated by:

 - the Medicines (Homeopathic Medicinal Products for Human Use) Regulations 1994